 Ready for digital transformation in the insurance industry?

-Though no novice in digital transformation, the insurance industry is also well settled in its ways.
-The processes have been defined for a long time, and groundbreaking changes don’t happen on a daily basis.
+Though no novice in digital transformation, the insurance industry is well-settled in its ways.
+Insurance products have carved their niche in the digital landscape, and groundbreaking changes don’t happen on a daily basis.
 It’s important not to get stuck in the setup that you have.